LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

-Finally, even if the video was correctly handed out to the authority within minutes from its upload, the actions taken might not help avert the crime, as it already happened in the specific case of Elliot Rodger, who [had been visited by the police in April, acting on the complaints of his mother, who was alarmed by videos he had posted online](http://www.nytimes.com/2014/05/25/us/california-drive-by-shooting.html).
+Finally, even if the video was correctly handed out to the authority within minutes from its upload, the actions taken might not help avert the ensuing crime, as it already happened in the specific case of Elliot Rodger, who [had been visited by the police in April, acting on the complaints of his mother, who was alarmed by videos he had posted online](http://www.nytimes.com/2014/05/25/us/california-drive-by-shooting.html).

-In the specific case of the 'Elliot Rodger's Retribution' video, however, one would expect that enough evidence is provided for taking the suspect into custody.
-But when a human step is introduced in the process, the outcomes are unpredictable.
+In the specific case of the 'Elliot Rodger's Retribution' video, however, one would expect that enough evidence is provided for taking the suspect into custody immediately.
+However, when a human step is introduced in the process, the outcome is unpredictable.